Install MongoDB on Debian¶

 To pin a package, issue the following command at the system prompt to pin the version of MongoDB at the currently installed version:

 echo "mongodb-10gen hold" | sudo dpkg --set-selections

-The packages include various control scripts, including the init script /etc/rc.d/init.d/mongod.
-These packages configure MongoDB using the /etc/mongod.conf file in conjunction with the control scripts.
+The packages include various control scripts, including the init script /etc/rc.d/init.d/mongodb.
+These packages configure MongoDB using the /etc/mongodb.conf file in conjunction with the control scripts.

 The MongoDB instance stores its data files in the /var/lib/mongo and its log files in /var/log/mongo, and run using the mongod user account.
 If you change the user that runs the MongoDB process, you must modify the access control rights to the /var/lib/mongo and /var/log/mongo directories.

 sudo /etc/init.d/mongodb start

 You can verify that mongod has started successfully by checking the contents of the log file at /var/log/mongodb/mongodb.log.